Biomimicry and Climate Change

 - Here’s Davy Clark’s powerpoint about the 5 Major Habitat Types at Nisqually National Wildlife Refuge.

-- Biomimicry Design Approaches for K-12 – Created for the Biomimicry Youth Challenge, this diagram and accompanying teacher resources introduces our “Biology to Design” and “Challenge to Biology” design methodologies to a K-12 Audience.
+- Biomimicry Design Approaches for 6-12 – Created for the Biomimicry Youth Challenge, this diagram and accompanying teacher resources introduces our “Biology to Design” and “Challenge to Biology” design methodologies to a 6-12 Audience.

-- Ask the Planet CD/MP3 and Teaching Guide Ask the Planet is the Biomimicry 3.8 Institute’s award-winning album of children’s music, created help connect children to nature and create a sense of awe for the environment.
+- Ask the Planet Music and Teaching Guides Ask the Planet is the Biomimicry 3.8 Institute’s award-winning album of children’s music, created help connect children to nature and create a sense of awe for the environment.
 Every song is joyously performed by The Missoula Coyote Choir and Friends.

 - Puget Sound Restoration Fund’s Hood Canal Kelp Project is a powerful, local example of the potential for solutions to climate change and ocean acidification.